jamezmca/jamezmca/README.md

 I hope this bio finds you well.

-I am a Civil Engineer pursuing his passion of Software Development.I have 3 years of engineering consultancy experience.
+I am a Civil Engineer pursuing his passion of Software Development.
+I have 3 years of engineering consultancy experience.
 My most significant project involvement was on Watercare’s $3.4bn Central Interceptor project, where I was the Design Engineer, Client Representative and QA Engineer.

 I am now a self-taught developer; you can checkout my work @ www.smoljames.com